kubedb/cli/docs/guides/mysql/cli/cli.md

 ## Using Kubectl

-Kubectl has limited support for CRDs in general.
 You can use Kubectl with KubeDB objects like any other CRDs.
 Below are some common examples of using Kubectl with KubeDB objects.

 ```console
 # List objects